Samsung Galaxy Watch 6 Review: Among The Best Smartwatches To Own

 As far as the ‘smart’ bits are concerned, the Galaxy Watch 6 series has oodles of functionality packed in.
 We were left impressed with the bright display, a well-designed One UI interface and good battery life on these watches.
 Performance is still a sore point though and that’s where Samsung and Google need to put in more effort in optimising the OS better.
 Unlocking the ECG as well as blood pressure monitoring in all the regions should be a priority as well.
 That’s not too much to ask for considering the premium these Galaxy Watch 6 models command.

-As long as the issues above aren’t bothersome, the Samsung Galaxy Watch 6 is an easy recommendation for someone who has an Android smartphone and wants to invest in a fitness-focused smartwatch, especially considering its starting price of SGD 447 in Singapore.
+As long as the issues above aren’t bothersome, the Samsung Galaxy Watch 6 is an easy recommendation for someone who has an Android smartphone and wants to invest in a fitness-focused smartwatch, especially considering its starting price of MYR 1,099 in Malaysia.
 The Galaxy Watch 6 Classic is an expensive affair though.
-You are getting a much better battery life and a fun-to-use rotating bezel but that price tag – SGD 598 – is also steeper.
+You are getting a much better battery life and a fun-to-use rotating bezel but that price tag – MYR 1,399 – is also steeper.

 As for whether these are the finest watches of their kind, the recently announced Apple Watch Series 9 has changed our minds.
 With all of Apple’s superiority in hardware and software design, Samsung’s newest watches need more fine-tuning and (some extra zing!) to give the Apple Watch Series 9 a run for its money.